 Don’t worry.
 If you’re scared off by the ancient technology, the Boxxmen have two other Kodi boxes to sell you: The SuperStream M1 at $300 and the EzBoxxTV at $325.

-The specs on these devices are a little better, but still something that you’d find in a $30-$50 Android TV box on Amazon.
+The specs on these devices are better, but they are still something that you’d find in a $30-$50 Android TV box on Amazon.

-I recommend to steer clear of this site, and the FreeStream brand in general.
+I recommend steering clear of this site and the FreeStream brand in general.

 Ultimate Android TV

 Stop me if you’ve heard this one before.

 A company marks up a relatively cheap Android TV box to over $300 and offers “movies, TV shows, live TV, all the sports, and even PPV you can watch.”